-U.S. Secretary of State John Kerry and other top Western diplomats are headed to Geneva for talks on Iran's nuclear program, amid signs an elusive deal is within reach.
+U.S. Secretary of State John Kerry is heading to Geneva Friday for talks on Iran's nuclear program, amid signs an elusive deal is within reach.

-The State Department says it hopes Kerry's presence at the second day of talks Friday will "help narrow differences" between Iran and the six world powers.
+The State Department says it hopes Kerry's presence will "help narrow differences" in the negotiations between Iran and six world powers.

 Before heading for the Swiss city, Kerry met in Tel Aviv with Israeli Prime Minister Benjamin Netanyahu, who wants Iran's nuclear program completely dismantled.

-Speaking ahead of his meeting with Kerry, Netanyahu told reporters Iran "got everything and paid nothing" because it is not reducing in any way its nuclear enrichment capability.
+Speaking ahead of his meeting with Kerry, Netanyahu told reporters that Iran "got everything and paid nothing."

 "Iran got the deal of the century and the international community got a bad deal.
 This is a very bad deal and Israel utterly rejects it."

-Both sides have reported progress at the talks, which are aimed at convincing Iran to scale back its nuclear program in exchange for sanctions relief.
+French Foreign Minister Laurent Fabius was also headed to join the Geneva talks, which aim to convince Iran to scale back its nuclear program in exchange for sanctions relief.